sdekhterman/pytorch_lyapunov_exponent_adversal_attacks/README.md

 ```
 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126
 ```
-This repositry used PyTorch to train the deep neural network.
 If you have conflicts when installing the version of pytorch listed consider visiting https://pytorch.org/get-started/locally/ to get a version appropriate for your machine/ container.

 ## Run Code
 After installing the code,